ErpNetDocs/dev/building-apps/concepts/app-types.md

 - Hosted outside of the @@name instance
 - Must be registered as **Trusted Applications** in each instance they connect to
-- Authenticate and authorize through the built-in Identity Server
+- Authenticate and authorize through the built-in @@name Identity
 - Can use interactive (user) or non-interactive (service) access modes

 ## Marketplace Applications